General Note on the Meaning and Significance of the Term “Conspiracy” as it Appears in OFAC’s Regulations (System Ed. Note)

 TURBOFAC is a module of the compliance platform OverRuled.
 To learn more about OverRuled, visit www.overruled.com.

-General Note on the Meaning of Significance of the Term “Conspiracy” as it Appears in OFAC’s Regulations (System Ed.
+General Note on the Meaning and Significance of the Term “Conspiracy” as it Appears in OFAC’s Regulations (System Ed.
 Note)

 1) BACKGROUND